A derivability criterion based on the existence of adjunctions: Derivability criterion.

 is a pair of adjoint functors.
 In addition, the adjunction morphisms $a':\mbb{L}F\comp \mathbb{R}G \rightarrow 1$ and $b':1\rightarrow \mathbb{R}G\comp\mbb{L}F$ may be chosen in such a way that the two squares below commute

-Here, $\epsilon$ and $\varepsilon$ denote the respective units of $\mbb{L}F$ and $\mbb{R}G$, while $a$ and $b$ are the adjunction morphisms of $(F,G)$.}\\[0.2cm] The following result is a converse of the previous derived adjunction theorem, and constitutes a derivability criterion of functors based on the existence of adjunctions rather than on the existence of resolutions.
+Here, $\epsilon$ and $\varepsilon$ denote the respective units of $\mbb{L}F$ and $\mbb{R}G$, while $a$ and $b$ are the adjunction morphisms of $(F,G)$.}\\[0.2cm] The following converse of previous theorem constitutes a derivability criterion of functors based on the existence of adjunctions rather than on the existence of resolutions.